Today was the day.

 The account began by first stating the fact that the earliest documentation was purchased from an outside source and not firsthand information provided by an official clan member.
 Following the disclaimer, it provided an actual storage location and box number for the original documentation which a clan member had scribed ages ago.

 After a detailed description of his appearance, the Tetsugawa clan explained how they assumed Leviticus was actually a bastet, a term Madeline wasn’t familiar with, rather than a felinae.
-They surmised that he adopted the name “Leviticus” sometime during Roman rule of Egypt, which at the time would have made it part of the Byzantine Empire, ascertaining that his Asian looks could be easily attributed to the bastet’s cat-shaped eyes, apparent when they take human form.
+They surmised that he adopted the name “Leviticus” sometime during the Roman rule of Egypt, which at the time would have made it part of the Byzantine Empire, ascertaining that his Asian looks could be easily attributed to the bastet’s cat-shaped eyes, apparent when they take human form.

 At least I’m in a library, so looking up what a “bastet” is should be easy, Madeline thought to herself as she moved on to the next page.